CarlosAlbertoR/PostsAppAngular/README.md

-# Aplicación de Posts
+# Application of Posts
-Esta es una pequeña aplicación en Angular, con NgRx, que maneja Posts.
+This is a small application in Angular, with NgRx, which handles Posts.

-## Funcionalidades
+## Features
-- Insertar posts
+- Insert posts
-- Eliminar posts
+- Delete posts
-- Listar posts
+- List posts
-- Filtrar posts por nombre
+- Filter posts by name

-## Estructura
+## Structure
-La aplicación cuenta con las siguientes secciones:
+The application has the following sections:

-- **Filtro**: para buscar un post por nombre
+- **Filter**: to search for a post by name
-- **Lista**: para mostrar los posts y poder eliminarlos
+- **List**: to show the posts and be able to delete them
-- **Formulario**: para insertar un nuevo post
+- **Form**: to insert a new post

-## Levantar el ambiente de desarrollo
+## Raise the development environment
-Para levantar el ambiente de desarrollo, se deben seguir los siguientes pasos:
+To raise the development environment, the following steps must be followed:

-1. Clonar el repositorio
+1. Clone the repository with `git clone https://github.com/CarlosAlbertoR/PostsAppAngular`
-2. Ejecutar el comando `yarn` en la carpeta del proyecto
+2. Run the `yarn` command in the project folder
-3. Ejecutar el comando `npm run start` para levantar el servidor de desarrollo
+3. Run the `npm run start` command to start the development server
-4. Abrir la aplicación en el navegador en la dirección http://localhost:4200
+4. Open the application in the browser at the address http://localhost:4200

-## Autor
+## Author
-Este proyecto fue creado por Carlos Alberto Rios
+This project was created by Carlos Alberto Rios